ryym/node-depcop/README.md

 [david-dev]: https://david-dm.org/ryym/node-depcop#info=devDependencies

 Depcop is a tool to validate your `dependencies` and `devDependencies` in a `package.json`.
-It checks source code and warns if some dependency definitions are missing, unused, or listed in a wrong group.
+It checks your source code and warns if some dependency definitions are missing, unused, or listed in a wrong group.

 ## Features